isoaxe/personal-website/README.md

 ### `npm run browserify`

 Run the Browserify script in the package.json file.
-This bundles all of the components from the preprocessed directory into a single `bundle.js` file that is loaded in the HTML file via a `<script>`.
+This bundles all of the components from the preprocessed directory into a single `development.js` file.
 This bundling occurs only when running the script, so any changes to the components will mean that the script will need to be run again to be reflected in the browser, unless the following optional steps are taken.

 ### `npm install -g watchify` (optional)